THE FDA AND PINHOLE GLASSES - 1992

 In the past, people who attempted to sell pinholes have left themselves open to this kind of attack by claiming that pinholes can permanently eliminate all kinds of visual problems.
 Such claims could not be substantiated.
 In one case, 14 state attorneys got together to close down one such operation that was advertising that pinholes could improve vision.
 How often do you hear of that many state attorneys getting together to do anything?
 The recent case where a lawsuit was brought against the tobacco companies is one of the few instances.
 That might be understandable since tobacco is an extremely harmful product that was costing the states hundreds of millions of dollars in health care costs.
 But pinhole glasses are a perfectly harmless device, even if exaggerated claims were being made.
 Exaggerated claims seem to be the rule in the marketing world.
 What would create such a massive coordinated attack against a small company selling such a harmless product?
 Do you smell the presence of the eye doctors and optical companies in the background as we do?
 Proof is difficult to find, but what other explanation is there?
 We are certain that if there was a way to make squinting illegal, they would try to do it.
 Isn't it strange that pinholes are not offered for sale in retail stores, where they could be made available without making any claims at all for them, just like off-the-rack reading glasses?
 The reason is that any attempt to mass distribute them has been deliberately and massively squashed.

-Even the Federal Trade Commission has used Gestapo tactics to stop pinhole sales.
+Even the Federal Trade Commission has tried to stop pinhole sales.
 They were able to act because some vendors were so irresponsible that they claimed that pinholes can permanently improve your vision.
 See FTC Charges for the full story.

 Does your local drug store get raided by armed federal agents for selling products that claim to grow hair on bald heads or for selling toothpaste that claims to prevent decayed teeth?
 Of course, it doesn't.
 On the other hand, the federal government spends millions of our dollars to force upon the American public the unbelievable fraud of compulsory fluoridation, SOLELY to benefit industrial interests.